About SDEA Interest Groups

 About the SDEA Drama Pedagogy Course

 The SDEA Drama Pedagogy certification course is designed and facilitated by leading drama educators and academics in the industry.
-The first 40-hour course, Essential Teaching and Learning Approaches offers the essential principles needed to carry out drama sessions with groups.
+The first 49-hour course, Essential Teaching and Learning Approaches offers the essential principles needed to carry out drama sessions with groups.

 Dramatise is SDEA’s professional journal.
 It brings together a wealth of drama education material such as interviews with local and international drama educators, feature articles on diverse pedagogical methodologies, lesson plans, book reviews, etc. It aims to be a handy teaching resource for drama educators and both an archival document as well as a celebration of the good work being done in the field of drama education around the world, especially in Singapore.

 In loving memory of Christina Sergeant – a dearly missed actor, director, drama educator and dear friend, SDEA introduces the Tina Sergeant Professional Development Initiative.

-The Tina Sergeant Professional Development Initiative is open to theatre practitioners and drama educators who are Singaporean citizens, permanent residents or foreigners.
+The Tina Sergeant Professional Development Initiative is a fund to support freelance practitioners and drama educators to make professional development a viable part of their lives.